 So we lived on a quiet street, a relatively short street with 8 or 9 houses on each side.
 We, meaning the whole family, were cordial with a couple of our immediate neighbors, but made no close friends with any of them.
 There were the Straussers (not sure about spelling) on the corner next door to us; a single older woman on the other side of us (who would in a few years host Cub Scout meetings), and a large family across the street, the Simmons, whom we visited some years later once they’d moved to a larger house in the west valley.

 There weren’t many kids on the block.
 The Simmons kids were all young.
 The Straussers had a boy about my age, Jeffrey (?), who inadvertently triggered my interest in science fiction TV (Lost and Space) and movies (Invaders from Mars) and model cars, but who otherwise was a bit of a ner’er do well.
-No other kids on the block that I, or my siblings, to play with.
+I don’t know if my own siblings had playmates; perhaps the Simmons kids?

 We did however have a couple sets of family friends, couples, with or without children, that our family would get together with every few weeks or months.
 The primary ones were the Bigbees: Rollin and Sue Bigbee, and their daughters.
 My father had met Rollin Bigbee early on, perhaps in the military, or perhaps as my sister Sue claims, on a trip my parents took, before their marriage, on a drive to LA, when they picked him up as a hitchhiker somewhere in Arizona.
 (I had never heard that story until she told it to me two years ago!)
 In any event, the Kelly family and the Bigbee family were pals.
 We would get together at each other’s homes, back and forth, once every a month or two.
-And our family tradition, on New Year’s Day, would be to drive to Burbank, to meet the Bigbees at the Bob’s Big Boy restaurant there, have breakfast, and then go to their house to watch the New Year’s Day Parade in Pasadena, and then watch the football games.
+And our family tradition, on New Year’s Day, would be to drive to Burbank, meet the Bigbees at the Bob’s Big Boy restaurant there for breakfast, and then go to their house to watch the New Year’s Day Rose Parade, and then football games, on their TV.
 (I think they had a color TV set, several years before my family got one.)
-And at the restaurant I would get one of the free Big Boy comics; I never otherwise was exposed to comics my entire childhood (and I never took to them).
-We never *attended* the Rose Parade, though it took place only 15 miles to the east; and indeed, in the all the years I subsequently lived in southern California, never attended it myself.
+And at the restaurant I would get one of the free Big Boy comics, though I never otherwise was exposed to comics my entire childhood (and I never took to them).
+We never attended the Rose Parade, though it took place only 15 miles to the east; and indeed, in the all the years I subsequently lived in southern California, never attended it myself.

 Rollin Bigbee, a garrulous, hearty man, was a high school coach.
-There was an irony in our two families’ relationships that while my father’s first child was a boy (me), who was uninterested in sports, his first two children were girls, Linda and Sherri.
+There was an irony between our two families that while my father’s first child was a boy (me), who was uninterested in sports, his first two children were girls, Linda and Sherri.
 He never had the son he wanted to train and play ball with.